acmailer/acmailer/UPGRADE.md

     ]);
     ```

-    You can't used the layout param when using other renderers in Expressive, since they have their own way to inherit templates.
+    You can't used the layout param when using other renderers in Mezzio, since they have their own way to inherit templates.

 - **Exposed services**